How to Read and Understand Your Car Insurance Policy

 What is the most important part of a car insurance policy to read?

 The declarations page is the most critical section to review because it summarizes everything — your coverage types, limits, deductibles, premium, policy period, and listed vehicles.
 However, the exclusions section is equally important because it tells you what your policy won't cover.
 Together, these two sections give you the clearest picture of your actual protection.
+You can learn more about how to interpret your car insurance declaration page in detail.

 What does a split limit like 100/300/50 mean on my car insurance policy?

 A split limit represents your liability coverage in three parts: $100,000 maximum for bodily injury per person, $300,000 maximum for all bodily injury per accident, and $50,000 maximum for property damage per accident.
 If damages from an accident exceed any of these limits, you are personally responsible for the remaining costs.
 This is why many financial experts recommend choosing limits that reflect your total assets, not just the state minimum.
+Use our coverage recommendations guide to find the right limits for your financial situation.

 How do I know if an endorsement is included in my policy?